 Meaning, truth and purpose trumped adherence to tradition and stimulated the courage to change paths.

-expert Dr. Eric Maisel often refers to the importance of finding or making meaning.
+Psychologist and creativity expert Dr. Eric Maisel often refers to the importance of finding or making meaning.
 When a matter resonates deeply, saying no to the status quo may be necessary, uncomfortable and exciting.
 If there is a drive, there is a drive.
 Deviation may provoke flack, but holding fast to your conviction ultimately can be a generative, generous act.

 If you feel you want to give up, back down, recede or conform maybe you shouldn’t.
 You might be able to help someone else if you stay true to what you know, feel and believe.